dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The locus abbreviation terms successfully retrieved the corresponding loci in the example above.

-The 5k UCE locus search terms file (*Locus-Search-Terms_UCE_5k_set.txt*) is freely available in the data folder [here](https://github.com/dportik/SuperCRUNCH/tree/master/data), and it can be used to retrieve UCE data (from the UCE 5k set) as long as records have the UCE locus name in the description lines.
+The 5k UCE locus search terms file (`Locus-Search-Terms_UCE_5k_set.txt`) is freely available in the data folder [here](https://github.com/dportik/SuperCRUNCH/tree/master/data), and it can be used to retrieve UCE data from the 5k set as long as the records have the UCE locus name in the description lines.

 ---------------